nearform/react-browser-hooks/storybook/stories/media-controls/README.md

 ## useMediaControls Hook

-The useMediaControls hook gives you access to common `HTMLMediaElement` controls such as play, pause, volume, and seek.
+The useMediaControls hook gives you access to the `HTMLMediaElement` API.
+Create custom controls for your media.

 Import as follows: